Yatin6/studbud/README.md

 # Iteration based on feedback and further self-reflection

-1. **The music player:**
+1. ### **The music player:**

    *Before:*

    ![image-20220604124134259](.\README.assets\image-20220604124134259.png)

-   Feedback: When my participants looking at the old version of the music player, they said that they have no idea about how long had the current song played as well as its progress.
-On the other hand, two participants mentioned that it looks a little bit disharmonious on the bar.
+   **Feedback:** When two of my testing participants viewed the old version of the music player, they expressed confusion about how long the current song had been playing and how much time remained.
+On the other hand, two participants mentioned that it it looks a little bit disharmonious on the bar.

-   Self-reflection: The first thing I need to solved is to figure out a way adding a progress bar inside the music player.
-From the perspective of the layout, I felt the buttons occupy too many spaces, which makes the song information less visible to users.
-And the white background leaves too much contrast to eyes.
-I think that's the reason why user felt it disharmonious.
+   **Self-reflection:** The first problem I need to overcome is figuring out how to add a progress indicator inside the music player.
+In terms of layout, I believe the buttons take up too much space, making the song information less apparent to users.
+Furthermore, the white backdrop creates too much contrast for the eyes.
+I thought that's why users found it disharmonious.

    *After:*